Seldom-SE/seldom_fn_plugin/README.md

 without sacrificing the builder pattern.
 This improves the ergonomics of plugin-heavy apps and makes it possible to avoid certain `.clone()`s while maintaining modularity.

-I would advise against exposing a `fn_plugin` in a public API.
+I would advise against replacing Bevy plugins with `fn_plugin`s in a public API.
 It is better to keep consistent with the rest of the Bevy ecosystem in this case.
+However, you may expose both and just have the Bevy plugin add the `fn_plugin`.

 The code for this crate is only 10 lines, excluding docs and whitespace, so you can avoid adding a dependency by just copying the code into your project.